A category of quantum posets: Cocompleteness

-The proof that $\cat{qPOS}$ is extremally co-wellpowered is entirely similar.
-It replaces monomorphisms into an arbitrary quantum poset $((\W, T), M)$ with extremal epimorphisms out of an arbitrary quantum poset $((\W, T), M)$, and it appeals to Lemma \ref{lem:extremal epi in qPOS} instead of Lemma \ref{lem:monomorphisms in qPOS}.
-Hence, the category $\cat{qPOS}$ is both wellpowered and extremally co-wellpowered.
+The proof that $\cat{qPOS}$ is extremally co-well powered is entirely similar, replacing monomorphisms into an arbitrary quantum poset $((\W, T), M)$ with extremal epimorphisms out of an arbitrary quantum poset $((\W, T), M)$, and appealing to Lemma \ref{lem:extremal epi in qPOS} instead of Lemma \ref{lem:monomorphisms in qPOS}.
+Hence, the category $\cat{qPOS}$ is both well-powered and extremally co-well powered.
 By Theorem \ref{thm:qPos is complete}, it is complete, so by \cite[Theorem 5.11]{Nakagawa}, it has all coequalizers.
 It also has all coproducts by Proposition \ref{prop:coproducts in qPos}.
 Therefore, $\cat{qPOS}$ is cocomplete. \end{proof}